 In addition to the protection afforded by patents, we seek to rely on trade secret protection and confidentiality agreements to protect proprietary know-how that is not patentable or that we elect not to patent.
 We also utilize proprietary processes for which patents are difficult to enforce.
 In addition, other elements of our product discovery and development processes involve proprietary know-how, information, or technology that is not covered by patents.
 Trade secrets, however, may be difficult to protect.
 We seek to protect our proprietary processes, in part, by entering into confidentiality agreements with our employees, consultants, outside scientific advisors, contractors, and collaborators.
-Although we use reasonable efforts to protect our trade secrets, our employees, consultants, outside scientific advisors, contractors, and collaborators might intentionally or inadvertently disclose our trade secret information to competitors.
+Although we use reasonable efforts to protect our trade secret information to competitors.
 In addition, competitors may otherwise gain access to our trade secrets or independently develop substantially equivalent information and techniques.
 Furthermore, the laws of some foreign countries do not protect proprietary rights to the same extent or in the same manner as the laws of the United States.
 As a result, we may encounter significant problems in protecting and defending our intellectual property both in the United States and abroad.
 If we are unable to prevent unauthorized material disclosure of our intellectual property to third parties, or misappropriation of our intellectual property by third parties, we may not be able to establish or maintain a competitive advantage in our market, which could materially adversely affect our business, operating results, and financial condition.